 Here’s what to include in your email:

-- Attention-Grabbing Subject Line: Create a compelling subject line that entices your audience to open the email.
+- Attention-grabbing subject line: Create a compelling subject line that entices your audience to open the email.

-- Know Your Customer: Create content that aligns with your customers’ interests and addresses their pain points.
+- Know your customer: Create content that aligns with your customers’ interests and addresses their pain points.

 - Clear Call to Action (CTA): Include a clear and actionable CTA that guides your audience on what to do next.